CodingItWrong/outsidein.dev/docs/react/5-edge-cases.md

 Run the E2E test one more time to make sure it's still passing — it should be.

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
-Now we can mark off our story in Trello:

-- [x] Show Loading and Error States
+Now we can drag our story to "Done" in Trello: "Show Loading and Error States".

 ## What's Next